Grandi9/EDA/README.md

 # Datacleaning
 EDA done on different datasets found on intrernet, which caught my eye

-Doing this to improve my skills on EDA, as most of the work revolves around cleaning the data.
+Doing this to improve my EDA skills, as most of the work revolves around cleaning the data.